 The scientific research we fund is carried out in UK universities which already abide by the UK's animal research regulatory requirement, one of the strictest systems across the world when it comes to the welfare of laboratory animals.

 In accordance to the UK's regulations, we ask every applicant to justify their proposed use of animals in their research projects, and we specifically ask how they have considered the 3Rs, which are:

 - Replace the use of animals with alternative research methods and where possible avoid the use of animals altogether.

 - Reduce the number of animals used.

 - Refine how animal-based experiments are carried out to minimise any suffering and to improve animal welfare.

 All our research strictly abides by rules set out by the Home Office and we are fully committed to these principles.
 This means that animals can only be used when there is no alternative that could produce the same results.
-As members of the Association of Medical Research Charities, we support their position on animal research togeher with their Concordat on Openness in Animal Research,. and as such we have committed to be open and clear about our use of animals in research in our external communications.
+As a member of the Association of Medical Research Charities, we support their position on animal research together with their Concordat on Openness in Animal Research and, as such, we have committed to be open and clear about our use of animals in research in our external communications.